-“Luna, what are you thinking bringing an under-aged human into the club?”
+“Luna, what are you thinking about bringing an under-aged human into the club?”
 Her voice is stern, but not angry.

-“Because of the blood moon?” the woman is almost a twin to Luna.
+“Because of the blood moon?”
+The woman is almost a twin to Luna.
 They look so much alike.
 Dark skin, black orbs for eyes, with just enough makeup to accentuate her features.
 She looks exotic, beautiful, and smells equally compelling.
-Though she looks a little older than my new friend, and her voice is deeper with an almost constant sultry tone to it.
+Though she looks a little older than my new friend, and her voice is deeper, with an almost constant sultry tone to it.